 The family that plays together stays together, right?
 Being active together is fun and the kids love it even more when they get to beat mom and dad!
 Here are a few of our favorite local adventures:

-- Boondocks (Parker) Entertainment center complete with two-story laser tag, bowling alley, miniature golf, arcade, and go-kart track.
+- Boondocks (Parker) Entertainment center complete with a two-story laser tag arena, bowling alley, miniature golf, arcade, and go-kart track.

 - Bowlero (Lone Tree) Bowling, billiards, laser tag, and arcade games — there's truly something for everyone at Bowlero.